jakkcanada/Boot_Camp/Assignment of Week 2:/README.md

-# Boot_Camp Week 2
+# Boot_Camp
-How to learn Python, Data Structure and Algorithm
+Assignment 2:How to learn Python, Data Structure and Algorithm